Applying for a Australian Passport

 The passport application fees (in Swedish Kronor) are adjusted monthly due to variations in exchange rate to the Australian dollar.
 Make sure to pay the current fee for the month you are lodging your application (i.e. the month the Embassy receives your complete application).

-Please note that on 1 January 2017, Australian passport and other travel document fees increased.
+Please note that on 1 January 2020, Australian passport and other travel document fees increased.
 The increase in passport fees was in line with the movement in the "All Groups Consumer Price Index".
-Please note that passport fees listed below do not include costs for mailing the passport, or fees associated with tranferring money electronically for the payment of the passport.
-Please read the information below to ensure the correct amount of money is transferred.
+Please note that passport fees listed below do not include costs for mailing.

 An ‘Overseas Application Fee’ is applied to passport applications lodged overseas which is reflected in the prices above.